KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

 When dealing with output parameters, you can update the corresponding values by filling the input box appearing in the respective output tab panel.
 Once you re-run the document, the modifications are applied to a single output, the one which the parameter is associated to.

-On the other hand, when dealing with command parameters, you can update the variable value by clicking the double gear icon (circled in :numref:`clickdoublebuttchange`) displayed next to the command name.
-The button updates the interface and opens a box (:numref:`changingparamvalues`) where you can change a convalidate the modification.
-The variable value is passed to the whole command and hence it updates the variables of all command outputs.
+On the other hand, when dealing with command parameters, you can update the variable value by clicking the double gear icon (circled in the following figure) displayed next to the command name.

 .. _clickdoublebuttchange:
 .. figure:: media/image392.png

     Click on the double gear button to change the .

+The button updates the interface and opens a box (see figure below) where you can change a convalidate the modification.
+The variable value is passed to the whole command and hence it updates the variables of all command outputs.

 .. _changingparamvalues:
 .. figure:: media/image393.png